rubenarturopj/airbnb_clone_001/README.md

-# Build your Airbnb clode from scratch
+# Build your Airbnb clone from scratch

 ### Technologies used